 For both John and myself, the process itself, as well as the Lulu website layout, seems easier to understand.
 While it does seem simpler, there aren’t as many options available that are on IngramSpark.

 Eevi Jones, on the other hand, finds IngramSpark works better for her and her clients, who are children’s authors.
 IngramSpark offers more trim size choices.
 Lulu’s trim size, though it works well for authors using CreateSpace for their book, may not work as well for a children’s author who may want a square 8.5”x8.5” or landscape format for their books.

 There is also lower printing costs with IngramSpark for full-color books.
 Though the prices are similar for black and white books, Lulu can actually be more expensive for those looking to have books created in full-color.
-There are a few setup fees to be aware of with IngramSpark, while Lulu has none.
-There are also revision fees of $25.
-However, because of IngramSpark’s direct connection to Ingram, which is one of the largest distribution networks, authors may get more compensation to make up for these setup costs.
+Because of IngramSpark’s direct connection to Ingram, which is one of the largest distribution networks, authors may get more compensation to make up for these setup costs.

 The cons of IngramSpark, however, include the steep learning curve and the lack of customer service.
 As mentioned before, Lulu is a bit more streamlined when it comes to their website layout and getting set up.
 IngramSpark does have more options and, therefore, may not seem as user-friendly.
 Unfortunately, with the steep learning curve, this leads to the next drawback, which is their customer service leaves much to be desired and can be quite frustrating to deal with at times.

 One more thing to note about using IngramSpark is that it takes a couple of weeks to show up in Amazon.

 If you're planning to launch your paper back and your hardcover at the same time, then you will want to make sure to set this up a couple of weeks in advance. – Eevi Jones